Newcastle Ravens: History

 The team was organised to help encourage gay people to take part in the sport.
-The team was founded on 1 May 2006 by Dave Burke who was the first Chairman and Captain, and it is run by a committee of eight elected members.
+The team was founded on 1 May 2006 by Dave Burke who was the first chairman and captain, and it is run by a committee of eight elected members.
 The Ravens were admitted as members of the International Gay Rugby Association and Board in 2006.
-The Ravens played at Novocastrians Rugby Football Club from 2006–14, they have resided at Percy Park since 2014.
+The Ravens played at Novocastrians Rugby Football Club from 2006 to 2014, they have resided at Percy Park since 2014.